This recipe was originally posted in December, 2018 and revised in July, 2021. Enjoy!

 Step 2: Remove the membrane from the backside of the ribs.
 Think of this membrane as an impenetrable flavor barrier.
 Neither your rub nor your brine can get through this membrane, so removing it will make all the difference in the world to your finished ribs.

 Step 3: Submerge ribs into the room temperature brine, making sure they are completely covered.
 I find it’s easiest to use one of the cheap disposable aluminum chaffing pans for this.

 Step 4: Place ribs in the refrigerator for 24 hours.

-Step 5: While the ribs are brining, combine Code 3 Spices 5-0 Rub and ground cinnamon, and put into a shaker bottle—set aside.
+Step 5: While the ribs are brining, combine rub ingredients and put into a shaker bottle—set aside.
 You can make more of this if you like, I use this rub on other things as well, the cinnamon brings a unique flavor to various meats.